All my life, I’ve always wanted to be a lawyer.

 You really don't.
 My office is completely paperless.
 All documents can be signed electronically.
-I use a client-portal where we can exchange documents.
-We can meet by Zoom video-conference or by phone.
-Due to the COVID-19 pandemic, most depositions are now held by video-conference.
+I use a client portal where we can exchange documents.
+We can meet by Zoom video conference or by phone.
+Most depositions are now held by video conference.
 If we go to trial, you will need to attend in person.
-My office has been set-up this way for almost 10-years, so it's relatively seamless.
+My office has been set up this way for almost 15 years, so it's relatively seamless.

 Yes.
 Justice Gorsuch and I both ride our bike to work everyday.
 Although my ride is about 2-miles compared to Gorsuch's 17-mile ride.